Mantaro/mantaro-wiki/znai/commands/action-commands.md

 },
 {
 "name": "Bloodsuck",
-"description": "Suck someone's blood on the server."
+"description": "Suck someone\'s blood on the server."
 },
 {
 "name": "Meow",
 "description": "Meow at something or someone."
-},
-{
-"name": "Facedesk",
-"description": "Smash your head on a desk I guess?"
-},
-{
-"name": "Lewd",
-"description": "Call something or someone lewd."
 }
 ]
 },